brandesign/arma-groom/README.md

 ArmaGroom is an android application to access [Armagetron Advanced][]'s live data easily and anywhere.

 The application is available on [Google Play market](https://play.google.com/store/apps/details?id=org.armagetronad.groom).
+You can talk about the features on [the game forums](http://forums3.armagetronad.net/viewtopic.php?f=4&t=22749)

 Licence
 -------